Achronite/node-red-contrib-energenie-ener314rt/README.md

 0.5.1|Sep 22|Increased support for MiHome House Monitor issue #57 (added apparent_power to node status & new node icon), Fixed Zone 0 (all) for Control Node (Issue #61)
 0.5.2|Sep 22|Added node-red version to package.json
 0.6.0|23 Jan 23|Updated for v0.6.0 of dependency [energenie-ener314rt](https://github.com/Achronite/energenie-ener314rt), which contains multiple fixes and improvements.
 Highlights: <br>Hardware driver support added using spidev, which falls back to software driver if unavailable.<br>Renamed TARGET_C to TARGET_TEMP for eTRV.<br>Add capability for cached/pre-cached commands to be cleared with command=0.
-0.7.0|Jan 24|Updated for v0.7.0 of dependency [energenie-ener314rt](https://github.com/Achronite/energenie-ener314rt) issue #72, which contains multiple fixes and improvements.
-Highlights: <br>Switched from deprecated WiringPi to gpiod<br>support rpi5<br>Thermostat now supported (#36)
+0.7.0|Feb 24|Updated for v0.7.1 of dependency [energenie-ener314rt](https://github.com/Achronite/energenie-ener314rt) issue #72, which contains multiple fixes and improvements.
+Highlights: <br>Switched from deprecated WiringPi to gpiod<br>support rpi5<br>Thermostat now supported (#36)<br>TRV now supports setting temperature in 0.5C increments

 ## Dependencies